wikitree-website/scholarly-api/README.md

 # Scholarly API

+*Please note all the naming is rough/imaginary, things will need adjusting to match database realities*

-There's (roughly) 3 major Wikipedia API endpoints that we use for Wikitree.
-I've mocked up example request/response code for each one in the attached files:
+There's (roughly) 3 major Wikipedia API endpoints used in Wikitree.
+Our scholarly API could also follow this pattern.
+Mock requests & responses are in the attached files.

-1. `article.js` - fetch an article
+- `article.js` - fetch an article
-2. `suggest.js` -  fetch title suggestions
+- `suggest.js` -  fetch title suggestions
-3. `search.js` - fetch full search results
+- `search.js` - fetch full search results

-Also, there's another endpoint I though might help us: a list of fields.
-This way we could generate a legend, as well as give the app a central reference for looking up field colors:
+Also there's another endpoint that seems helpful: a list of fields.
+This way we could generate a legend, as well as give the app a central reference for looking up field colors.

-4. `fields.js` - fetch all fields and their corresponding colors
+- `fields.js` - fetch all fields and their corresponding colors

-*Please note all the naming is rough/imaginary, I'll adjust everything after I've seen how the database looks (for example, I believe article id is pID?).*

-Questions:
+#### Questions
-- Do fields have their own id?
+- Do fields have their own ID?
-- Can PDFs be fetched by article id, or should their pdf url be part of the ajax response?
+- Can PDFs be fetched by article ID, or should their URL be part of the response?
-- Should article reference lists be full article objects themselves? currently listed as full article object minus figures and references.
+- Should article reference lists be full article objects themselves?
+Currently listed as full article object minus figures and references.
-	- In fact, on reflection, we definitely cannot include references inside references... that would recurse us into oblivion
+	- Wait, we definitely cannot include references inside references... would recurse us into oblivion
 	- Perhaps fetching an article should be split into "fetch article" and "fetch references"?
-That could help with reusability / consistency in the code.
+		- This could help with reusability / consistency in the code

-Todo:
+		- Though, splitting across two endpoints would add some AJAX hairiness in the client

+#### Todo
-- Authorship pages (paginated list of articles by author id, maybe also filtered by fields, keywords, etc?)
+- Authorship pages (paginated list of articles by author ID, maybe also filtered by fields, keywords, etc?)
 	- Browsing by author could get interesting/complex, something to explore more.
 - Field complexities (field hierarchy? article's field composition percentages?)